jlangch/venice/doc/readme/exceptions.md

 A selector can be:

-  * a class name: (e.g., :RuntimeException, :java.text.ParseException), matches
+  * a class: (e.g., :RuntimeException, :java.text.ParseException), matches
     any instance of that class

   * a key-values vector: (e.g., [key val & kvs]), matches any instance of